digineo/texd/README.md

 #### Successful response

-If compilation succeedes, you'll receive a status 200 OK, with content type `application/pdf`, and the PDF file as response body.
+If compilation succeeds, you'll receive a status 200 OK, with content type `application/pdf`, and the PDF file as response body.

 ```http